 The product is currently sold or available in various venues including commercial (private sector) and public sector clinics in over 100 countries.
 It is commercially marketed in 21 countries by various FHC country specific partners, including the United States, United Kingdom, Japan, Canada, Holland, France, Venezuela, and Brazil.
-On November 29, 2001, the Company signed a non-binding memorandum of understanding with Hindustan Latex Limited for distribution in India.

 As noted above, the female condom is sold to the global public sector.
 In the U.S., the product is marketed to city and state public health clinics as well as not-for-profit organizations such as Planned Parenthood.
 The product is available to developing countries under the umbrella of an agreement with UNAIDS.
 This agreement facilitates the availability and distribution of the female condom at a reduced price based on the Company's cost of production.
-The current price per unit is approximately 0.38 (Pounds), or approximately \$0.61.
+The current price per unit is approximately 0.38 (Pounds), or approximately \$0.60.
 Currently 87 developing countries purchase the female condom under the terms of this agreement.